solidstatedb/silicondb/README.md

 However, this project still aims to be a scalable, robust alternative to modern databases with production level code.

 silicondb prioritizes efficiency on SSDs.
-Hence we focus on log structures merge trees as the driving data storage data structure instead of b-trees.
+Hence we focus on log structured merge trees as the driving data storage data structure instead of b-trees.

 ## 💻 Storage Engine modules